pnavaro/JuliaSMAI2021/docs/index.md

   * It is still hard to build shared library or executable from Julia code.
   * Compilation times lattency.
-Using [Revise.jl](https://github.com/timholy/Revise.jl) help a lot.
+Using [Revise.jl](https://github.com/timholy/Revise.jl) helps a lot.
   * Plotting takes time (5 seconds for the first plot)
   * OpenMP is better than the Julia multithreading library but it is progressing.
   * Does not work well with vectorized code, you need to do a lot of inplace computation to avoid memory allocations and use explicit views to avoid copy.
 There are some packages like [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl).